lexoyo/www.stastic.net/_posts/2019-08-28-stastic_installer__choose_between__new_website__and__existing_website_.md

 ![Stastic welcome page](https://www.stastic.net//assets/2019-08-03-529309.png)

-Once you made your choice, you may want to check the section "[How to install stastic]".
+Once you made your choice, you may want to check the section "[How to install Stastic]".

 ## New website